CommonAccord/Cmacc-Org/Doc/G/a16z-contracts/licenses/pr0b/CBE-Exclusive.md

 Grant.Restrict.FractionalInterest.sec=If a {_Project_NFT} is fractionalized into smaller ownership interests (which may be represented by other tokens), the rights licensed hereunder do not transfer to each of the owners of such fractionalized interests in the {_Project_NFT}, but are only granted to those who own all fractionalized interests in a {_Project_NFT} or as may otherwise be agreed by the owners of such fractionalized interests if each of such owners agree that (a) the owner is not a {_Restricted_Party} and (b) the owner accepts these {_Terms}.

+Grant.Restrict.PurchaserQualification.1.sec=In order to purchase the {_Project_NFT} if you are an individual, you must be 18 years of age or older if the age of lawfully capacity of forming binding contracts is older in the relevant jurisdiction.

+Grant.Restrict.PurchaserQualification.2.sec=If you are an entity, the individual agreeing to the {_Terms} must have the legal authority to bind the entity.

+Grant.Restrict.PurchaserQualification.3.0.sec=If

-Grant.Restrict.PurchaserQualification.sec=In order to purchase the {_Project_NFT} if you are an individual, you must be 18 years of age or older if the age of lawfully capacity of forming binding contracts is older in the relevant jurisdiction.
-If you are an entity, the individual agreeing to the {_Terms} must have the legal authority to bind the entity.
-If (a) you are an individual, you agree on your own behalf and (b) if you are an entity, you agree that neither the entity nor any of your owners or investors or any of their directors, officers, employees, agents or affiliates acting on your behalf: (i) is related in any way to, the governments of, or any persons within, any country or jurisdiction under a U.S. embargo enforced by the Office of Foreign Assets Control (“{_OFAC.Target}”), or any persons who are named on any list of sanctioned individuals or entities; (ii) is (or has ever been) prohibited from the transaction pursuant to U.S. anti-money laundering, anti-terrorist, economic sanctions and asset control laws; and (iii) is resident in a country or jurisdiction under a U.S. embargo enforced by {_OFAC} (“{_Restricted_Parties.Target}”).
+Grant.Restrict.PurchaserQualification.3.1.sec=you are an individual, you agree on your own behalf and

+Grant.Restrict.PurchaserQualification.3.2.0.sec=if you are an entity, you agree that neither the entity nor any of your owners or investors or any of their directors, officers, employees, agents or affiliates acting on your behalf:

+Grant.Restrict.PurchaserQualification.3.2.1.sec=is related in any way to, the governments of, or any persons within, any country or jurisdiction under a U.S. embargo enforced by the Office of Foreign Assets Control (“{_OFAC.Target}”), or any persons who are named on any list of sanctioned individuals or entities

+Grant.Restrict.PurchaserQualification.3.2.2.sec=is (or has ever been) prohibited from the transaction pursuant to U.S. anti-money laundering, anti-terrorist, economic sanctions and asset control laws

+Grant.Restrict.PurchaserQualification.3.2.3.sec=is resident in a country or jurisdiction under a U.S. embargo enforced by {_OFAC} (“{_Restricted_Parties.Target}”)

+Grant.Restrict.PurchaserQualification.3.2.secs={Grant.Restrict.PurchaserQualification.3.2.secs;and}

+Grant.Restrict.PurchaserQualification.3.2.=[G/Z/ol-i/s3]

+Grant.Restrict.PurchaserQualification.3.=[G/Z/ol-a/s2]

+Grant.Restrict.PurchaserQualification.=[G/Z/paras/s3]

 Grant.Restrict.sec={Grant.Restrict.FractionalInterest.sec}<br>{Grant.Restrict.PurchaserQualification.sec}